franzx5/Courses_M2BI/README.md

-# Genomic-Analysis
+# Courses_M2BI
-Repository for the course of Genomic Analysis (Univ Paris-Diderot ~ Karine Audouze)
+Repository for the course of M2BI (Univ Paris-Diderot ~ Karine Audouze)